AlexPullen91/Mambo/README.md

 ## Testing

-Throughtout development of this project **Google Chrome developer tools** was used to check the styling and layout of the page.
+Throughout development of this project **Google Chrome developer tools** was used to check the styling and layout of the page.

 Particular care and attention was taken to ensure the page was responsive at all screen sizes by selecting the various device models and dragging the responsive window past breakpoints.